 Logger RC3 is located in the developed section of Ross Creek.
 There is abundant riparian vegetation and the water temperature is suitable for steelhead.
 However, most parcels have wells.
 There is no information about the amount of pumping, but it is reasonable to assume that significant water is withdrawn from the groundwater directly connected to Ross creek baseline flow for irrigation in this reach.
 Throughout the developed reach, which extends from Natalie Coffin Greene Park to its confluence with Corte Madera Creek, Ross Creek dries early in the year.
-The plot of temperatures in Figure 8 show that this occurred on 6/21/16, when the recorded temperatures began to reflect air temperature.
-The logger was removed on 7/18/16.
+The plot of temperatures in Figure 8 show that this occurred on 7/26/19, when the recorded temperatures began to reflect air temperature.